alarie-c/starkey/README.md

-# Starkey
+# (SK) Starkey
 A data-science programming langauge made to make the manipulation and handling of data precise, deliberate, and free of error.

 ## An explanation
-> This repository was original going to be used for `Lamuta` which was an educational programming language designed to make low-level concept easier to understand.
-> I decided to put that idea on hold and refocus my efforts on Starkey.
-That said, the code for this was way better than Starkey, so I'm just going to transfer the repository over to here.
+> This repository was originally going to be used for `Lamuta` which was a separate language I was working on.
+I went a few days before deciding it was silly to work one these both at the same time.
+That said, the code for this was better than Starkey's most recent code, so I'm just renamed this repository to `Starkey`.
-> For a more detailed history, see the `Starkey-legacy` repository activity
+> For a more detailed history, see the `darcylang` repository activity, which was my 'original' repo for Starkey.
-> This project has previous version in private repos dating back to March of 2024, which is public: `https://github.com/alarie-c/darcylang`
+> This project has previous versions in my private repositories dating back to March of 2024, the oldest of which is `darcyland`, which is public here: `https://github.com/alarie-c/darcylang``